SteveH1UK/stockportfolio/README.md

 * The Stock Trading Ledger is a CSV file.
 This is (assumed) to be in ascending date order.
 * No pagination
 * Ignore any initial balance the customer has before the ledger starts.
 Therefore for some queries the Customer might have a negative amount of stock
+* Stock sorted on stock code
+* Integration tests require that the third party Rest service is up (no switch implemented to ignore these tests)